A4074 road

 The poor safety record of a particular stretch of this road, roughly between Chazey Heath and Woodcote, is highlighted in its local nickname, The 13 Bends of Death.
 Its accident rate of 53 per 100 million vehicle kilometres is nearly 70% higher than average for roads of its type.

 A half-hourly bus service, branded as river rapids and operated by Thames Travel, owned by Go-Ahead like its sister company the Oxford Bus Company, runs between Reading and Oxford along the A4074, albeit passing through the centre of Wallingford rather than using the by-pass.
-Alternate buses are numbered X39 and X40, with the X40 also diverting from the main road to serve Woodcote.
+Alternate bus X40, with the X40 also diverting from the main road to serve Woodcote.